aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1458-Clustering Algorithms:  Hierarchical Clustering.md

-* The horizontal line passes through four vertical lines resulting in four clusters: cluster of points 6,7,8 and 10, cluster of points 3,2,4 & 1, and points 9 and 5 will be treated as single point clusters.
+* The horizontal line passes through four vertical lines resulting in four clusters: cluster of points 6,7,8 and 10, cluster of points 3,2,4 & 1, and points 9 and 5 will be treated as single-point clusters.

 ### Notebooks